JojiiOfficial/EasyService/README.md

 # EasySerivce
-A cli tool to create an systemd service easily
+A cli tool to create a systemd service easily from cli